BrianAronson/Opioid-EMR/README.md

 Afterwards, users are advised to run all scripts within the "Code" directory in the order of their numerical prefixes.
 Scripts without a numerical prefix should be run after scripts with numerical prefixes are run.

 # Details
-Below is a brief overview of each script by meaning and folder.
+Below is a brief overview of each script in the `Code` folder.

    - **00 - Master.R**
        - Run all key steps for wrangling the data.